RomainPelletant/style_code_c/README.md

 ## line\_limit.sh

 Script that checks the line length of all text files in the specified target path.
 Used for enforcing line length limits automatically.
+It also supports checking for consistent indention style on a per-file basis.

 ```
 ./line_limit.sh [OPTION]...
 [TARGET]

         -e, --exclude <expr>
-                posix extended regex expression
+                posix extended regular expression
+                do specify the leading ./ for absolute expressions

+                on most shells use $'regex' instead of 'regex' to avoid
+                automatic expansion of characters like \t

+                will override a previous value

         -g, --git
                 do not exclude folders named .git automatically
-                note that it adds to the exclude regex with OR internally
-                -e, --exclude is therefore always in effect

         -h, --help
                 print this help and exit